boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 Recap
 =====

-At this point you should have deployed and configured your Jenkins instance, as well as installed the JTE plugin.
+At this point, you should have deployed and configured your Jenkins instance, as well as installed the JTE plugin.